boymalloy/python-flask-d3-family-tree/README.md

 * Jinja templates
 * Git and GitHub

-Next I want to learn how to:
+Next I plan to:
+* Let a user upload a csv (at the moment it only accepts a local csv)
+* Try doing it in an object oriented way (it's currently done using dataframe, which is more of a data science thing, just coz I knew how to do that already)
+* Make it use a database
 * Deploy it to AWS
-* Let a user upload a csv (at the moment it only accepts a local csv)
-* Learn about the JavaScript for the D3 data visualisation so that I can add some features to is.
+* Learn about the JavaScript for the D3 data visualisation so that I can add some features to it

 The D3 data visualisation is based on [BenPortner's js_family_tree](https://github.com/BenPortner/js_family_tree)